Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## Will we merge your formula?

 Probably.
-But we have rules to keep the quality and goals of Homebrew intact: Please read [Acceptable Formulae](Acceptable-Formulae.md).
+But we have rules to keep the quality and goals of Homebrew intact: Please read [Acceptable Formula](Acceptable-Formulae.md).

 ## Some Quick Examples Before You Get Started

-Formulae aren’t that complicated. [etl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/etl.rb) is as simple as it gets.
+Formula aren’t that complicated. [etl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/etl.rb) is as simple as it gets.

 And then [Git](http://github.com/Homebrew/homebrew/tree/master/Library/Formula/git.rb) and [flac](http://github.com/Homebrew/homebrew/tree/master/Library/Formula/flac.rb) show more advanced functionality.